MauriceArikoglu/sleek-button/README.md

 **Code**
 -----
-Basically every advantage _SleekButton_ has over the default UIButton (it's really just more fancy), can be configured and edited.
+Basically every advantage* _SleekButton_ has over the default UIButton, can be configured and edited.

     //set the Gradient Colors.
-Per default SleekButton's gradient is created with two colors, gradientLightColor and gradientDarkColor - the gradient is always flowing from light to dark.
-You can easily add your own gradient though.
+Per default SleekButton's gradient is created with two colors,
+    //gradientLightColor and gradientDarkColor - the gradient is always flowing from light to dark.
+    //You can easily add your own gradient though.
 SleekButton's layer is of type CAGradientLayer.
-So it is super easy to override the defaults and manage the gradient yourself. self.completeProfileButton.gradientLightColor = [UIColor colorWithRed:1.0 green:184.0/255.0 blue:140.0/255.0 alpha:1.0];
+    //So it is super easy to override the defaults and manage the gradient yourself. self.completeProfileButton.gradientLightColor = UIColor.blackColor;
-    self.completeProfileButton.gradientDarkColor = [UIColor colorWithRed:222.0/255.0 green:98.0/255.0 blue:98.0/255.0 alpha:1.0];
+    self.completeProfileButton.gradientDarkColor = UIColor.lightGrayColor;

     //there are 5 gradient styles.
 The default is SleekGradientNoGradient, which, obviously, draws no gradient at all self.completeProfileButton.gradientStyle = SleekGradientLeftToRight;

     //you can easily configure if a cornerRadius should be drawn and what cornerRadius should be set.
-Default is no corner, so remember to set the cornerRadius and allow SleekButton to draw corners.
-We don't want to live in a squared world self.completeProfileButton.shouldDrawCornerRadius = YES;
+    //Default is no corner, so remember to set the cornerRadius and allow SleekButton to draw corners.
+    //We don't want to live in a squared world self.completeProfileButton.shouldDrawCornerRadius = YES;
     self.completeProfileButton.cornerRadius = 11.0f;

-    //set if you want the predefined drop shadow to be drawn (color is the same as gradientDarkColor, it looks really good, I promise) self.completeProfileButton.shouldDrawDropShadow = YES;
+    //set if you want the predefined drop shadow to be drawn (color is the same as gradientDarkColor,
+    //it looks really good, I promise)
+    //you can always add your own shadow as well though self.completeProfileButton.shouldDrawDropShadow = YES;

     //set if you want that super fancy title expanding / shrinking (yes, yes, you want it) self.completeProfileButton.shouldAnimateTitle = YES;

+*(it's really just more fancy)